If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Jaguars

-To the west, or towards the mountains you’ll see a large jungle-gym type structure.
+To the west, or towards the mountains, you’ll see a large jungle-gym type structure.
 This is a part of the Sanctuary’s Jaguar habitat.
-Currently there are two Jaguars in-residence.
-They, like Leopards, are relatively rare in captivity so we have never had a large number of them.
-There is a typical orange-spotted Jaguar who began life as a so-called family pet in Mexico.
+Currently thriving within is an orange-spotted Jaguar named, Manchas.
+Like Leopards, Jaguars are relatively rare in captivity, so we’ve never had a large number of them.
+It may be hard to believe, but Manchas began life as a so-called family pet in Mexico.
 The family quickly realized that they made a poor choice and, fortunately, he found his way to a rescue organization we work with in Mexico.
-The other Jaguar is a black female who spent the first 12 years of her life owned by a restaurant owner in Cancún, Mexico.
-She spent those years suffering from malnourishment and either being tied up in front of restaurants or in display windows to attract customers.
-The two of them arrived at the same time and very quickly were introduced to one another and became a bonded pair.
-They are often seen in the distance near or on one of their two den structures that look like large mounds of dirt.
+He’s often seen patrolling his territory, climbing the platforms, or relaxing in the distance around one of the den structures that look like large mounds of dirt.

 Lions in the Distance